 The Ph.D. program is pending approval by the Middle States Commission on Higher Education.

-The tuition for this program is $48,800 a year.
+Tuition for the dissertation supervision phase of the program is $44,800 a year.
 This will cover the cost of hiring top experts from around the world for dissertation committees and administering the winter and second summer seminars.
-This fee includes all tuition in residence for January and the 2nd year summer program, but it does not include hotel and meals.
-Fellowships, up to full tuition, will be awarded and all students requesting fellowship must fill out a financial need form.
+This fee includes all tuition in residence for January and the 2nd year summer program, but it does not include housing.
+Some fellowships, up to full tuition, will be awarded and all students requesting fellowship must fill out a financial need form.
 Fellowships will be awarded based on a combination of both merit and need.

 Housing Options While in Residence